Tympanoplasty

 • Success rate of simple tympanic membrane repair exceeds 90%

-• Ossicular reconstruction results in 75-85% hearing improvement at 1 year
+• Ossicular reconstruction results in approximately 75-85% hearing improvement at 1 year

 • Long-term follow-up over 5 years shows over 80% of patients maintain stable hearing

-The surgical outcome is closely related to the surgeon’s experience and the extent of the lesion, and should be performed by a specialist.
+Surgical outcomes are closely related to surgeon experience and the extent of the lesion, emphasizing the importance of choosing a specialist.

 Alternative Options